Skip to content

 array.java

-/* Random access to elements */
+/* Random access to element */

 int randomAccess(int[] nums) {